avadesh02/MangoNet-Semantic-Dataset/README.md

 ## Data description

-The MangoNet semantic dataset contains 45 training images of size 4000*3000 and contains 4 test images of size 4000*3000.
+The MangoNet semantic dataset contains 45 training images of size 4000 x 3000 and contains 4 test images of size 4000 x 3000.
 For each image the dataset contains a correspoding annotated image which is colored green in regions of mangoes and black in non mango regions.

 ### Salient features of Dataset:
 1) Contains images with varied number of mangoes.